networkdynamics/PolNeAR/README.md

  1. Iterate over the values of the `annotated_document.attributions` dictionary,
  2. Starting from a sentence, look to the value of `sentence['attributions']`,
  3. Starting from a token, look to the value of `token['attributions']`.

+Again, for more information on how to navigate the AnnotatedText object and access other annotations such as coreference resolution, dependency and constituency parses, etc., refer to documentation for [`corenlp_xml_reader.AnnotatedText`](http://corenlp-xml-reader.readthedocs.io/en/latest/).

 [1] _An attribution relations corpus for political news_,